kaanbahtiyar/kaanbahtiyar.github.io/_projects/inertial-damper-control.md

 - **Task-specific pre-scheduled FF for inertial dampers:** Rather than relying only on feedback, the damper applies a **timed FF action** tailored to the task to suppress overshoot and residual vibration.
 - **Data-driven tuning from measured vibration:** The FF signal is tuned iteratively using recorded vibration/position error during repeated tasks.
+- **Efficient low-dimensional parameterization:** The feedforward signal is represented with **filtered B-spline basis functions**, reducing the number of decision variables (control points) and enabling fast, repeatable optimization with smooth signals.
 - **Constraint-aware optimization:** Stroke/force constraints are enforced while learning the FF signal.
 - **Practical integration:** The approach can be implemented without requiring tight integration/communication with the host NC (system-level practicality).